nginxinc/nginx-one-workshops/labs/lab6/readme.md

 ## Introduction

-You will now build the Plus version of NGINX, using a license.
-You will need a subscription license, and both SSL .crt and .key files.
-These files provide access to the `NGINX Plus repository` where the Plus binary files are located.
-These are not publicly accessible, you must have a valid Certificate and Key for repo access.
-This new NGINX Plus container will be used for the rest of the Lab exercises, adding Plus features and options to your environment.
+In this lab, you will look into enhanced logs.
+You will also enable Active healthchecks.
+You will also test out dynamic configuration reloads and Dynamic upstreams with Plus API.
+You will continue working on the containers that you built in the previous Lab Exercises.
+It is important to run these containers correctly to complete the exercises and receive the most benefit from the Workshop.

+NGINX Plus | Docker :-------------------------:|:-------------------------:
+![NGINX Plus](media/nginx-plus-icon.png)  |![Docker](media/docker-icon2.png)

 ## Learning Objectives

 By the end of the lab you will be able to:

-- Run an `NGINX Plus Docker` image
-- Run NGINX Webserver image, adding it to your lab environment
-- Verify all containers are working
+- Configure NGINX Extended Access Logging
 - Enable and test Nginx Plus Active Healthchecks
 - Test Dynamic Configuration Reloads
 - Test Dynamic Upstreams with the Plus API

-NGINX Plus | Docker :-------------------------:|:-------------------------:
-![NGINX Plus](media/nginx-plus-icon.png)  |![Docker](media/docker-icon2.png)

-## What is NGINX Plus?

-NGINX Plus is the `Commercial version of NGINX`, adding additional Enterprise features on top of the base NGINX OSS build.
-Here is a Summary list of the Plus features:

-- Dynamic reconfiguration reloads with no downtime
-- Dynamic NGINX software updates with no downtime
-- Dynamic DNS resolution and DNS Service discovery
-- NGINX Plus API w/statistics and dashboard, over 240 metrics for TCP/HTTPS
-- NGINX JavaScript Prometheus exporter libraries
-- Dynamic Upstreams
-- Key Value store
-- Cache Purge API controls
-- NGINX Clustering for High Availability
-- JWT processing with OIDC for user authentication
-- App Protect Firewall WAF

 ## Prerequisites

-- Nginx-Plus container from Lab1
+- You must have an F5 Distributed Cloud(XC) Account
-- You must have Docker installed and running
+- You must have enabled NGINX One service on F5 Distributed Cloud(XC)
+- You have built all workshop components from previous section
+- Familiarity with basic Linux concepts and commands
+- Familiarity with basic NGINX concepts and commandsNginx-Plus container from Lab1
-- You must have Docker-compose installed
+- (Optional) You should have Visual Studio Code installed to work through the NGINX configuration files
-- (Optional) You should have `Visual Studio Thunder Client` extension tool to make calls to NGINX Plus API.
+- (Optional) You should have `Visual Studio Thunder Client` extension tool to make calls to NGINX Plus API
-- (Optional) You should have Visual Studio Code installed to work through the NGINX configuration files.
 - See `Lab0` for instructions on setting up your system for this Workshop

 <br/>